Poetry Without Words: Paul’s story

 Connecting with Second Step

-Since moving to Bristol six or so years ago I’ve been facilitating creative writing workshops, curating events, working with SJ Fowler’s Poem Brut project, co-running Hesterglock Press, publishing, exhibiting & performing.
+Since moving to Bristol nine or so years ago I’ve been facilitating creative writing workshops, curating events, working with SJ Fowler’s Poem Brut project, co-running Hesterglock Press, publishing, exhibiting & performing.

-Around 12 months ago I contacted Ali, a support worker at Second Step with a proposal for this course, and with the support from Poem Brut curator SJ Fowler, we put it together.
-We ran some taster sessions, have completed our first course and are now into our second – it’s brilliant!
+Around four years ago I contacted Ali, a support worker at Second Step with a proposal for this course, and with the support from Poem Brut curator SJ Fowler, we put it together.
+We ran some taster sessions, have completed our first course and are now into our third – it’s brilliant!

 The Poem Brut movement is a source of inspiration, support and a rich site of collaboration and learning.
 To have been able to collaborate with Second Step support worker Ali McAllister and put together the Poetry Without Words course has been incredible.
 The first course we ran was amazing; genuinely exciting and unique in its mix of participants, whose enthusiasm, interest, appetite for trying something new, sense of mutual support and humour made me feel proud to have been a part of.
 Here’s to the future!